 Short Short Story Film Festival

-The Short Short Story Film Festival is a competitive international festival of films that tell a story in under six minutes, celebrating brevity in filmmaking with films from across the globe, both live-action and animated.
+The Short Short Story Film Festival is a competitive international festival of films that tell a story in under six minutes.

-With several hundred submissions from more than fifty countries, it was difficult yet rewarding to select the best of the best.
+With several hundred submissions from forty countries, it was difficult yet rewarding to select the best of the best.

-Two programs, Heartstrings and Headtrip, both showcase dozens of films tightly sequenced in under ninety minutes, each with a distinctive tone yet wide-ranging styles and topics.
+Two programs, Heartstrings and Headtrip, showcased films tightly sequenced in under ninety minutes total, each with a distinctive tone yet wide-ranging styles and topics.

 More On The Festival

-To learn more about the festival concept and history, click here.
+To learn more about the festival concept and history, touch here.

-For requirements to submit to future editions, click here.
+For requirements to submit to future editions, touch here.

 There is no fee to submit your film to the festival.